-Your new website could become a critical business tool, so it’s important that we get it right.
+Your new website will become a critical business tool, so it’s important that we get it right.
 Before site development starts we need to step back and consider the following areas.

 What are the key requirements of your new site?
 What must it do to fit your business needs?
 Each client has unique requirements so we'll discuss them in detail, but the following examples will give you an idea of what comes up: